dailystory/docs/articles/changelog/2020/october.md

 # DailyStory Product Updates for October 2020
+## October 25, 2020
+* Favorites aren't updated for rows in DataTable

 ## October 24, 2020
 * Add support for personalization picker
 * Automations in campaigns should clone